ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 connection's loss reasons — so a stream throttled to 5 fps that decodes cleanly is silent here.

-**Raise and resolve.** Once per episode, on key `decoder-bottleneck-track-<trackId>`, carrying the shared `FrameSupplyIssuePayload` with `sourceFps` = the decoded rate and `expectedFps` = the arrival rate.
-Note the field reuse: the payload is written to describe "whatever supplies this track's frames", which is the capture device outbound and the decoder inbound.
+**Raise and resolve.** Raised once per episode on key `decoder-bottleneck-track-<trackId>`, updated on every later collection still past the threshold, and resolved on recovery or on a stand-down.
+It carries its own `DecoderBottleneckIssuePayload`: `receivedFpsForDetection` against `decodedFpsForDetection`, the shortfall between them as `decodeDegradation`, and the matching `*ForRecovery` fields written at resolution.
+The shared `FrameSupplyIssuePayload` it used to borrow is gone — the last argument for it went with the fitted shape.

 **Stand-downs.** A backgrounded tab, a paused consumer, a paused remote sender, a track that is not `live`/unmuted/enabled, a collection gap, a tick with no